bela-varga/short-writing-sorter/README.md

 ## Wishlist / ToDo list

-- add functionality to point out duplicate items
 - add functionality to search all texts for a tag
 - add functionality to search all texts for a category
+- update functionality of duplicate items shown to not just log it on console
 - update searching by tags to search all texts for multiple tags
 - update searching by tags to be able to search all texts that does not have a tag
 - add functionality to show texts that are very similar (for example 5 words are the same from 6 words)